-These array apertures are used for spatial filters for tuning bandwidth.
+These array apertures are used for spatial filters for tuning spacial frequencies.

 The beam emitted from a laser rod is clean and coherent in the immediate vicinity of the laser assembly.
 As the beam passes through air, it becomes contaminated by dust particles.
 As the beam passes through a transmissive optic device such as a lens or prism, it becomes additionally contaminated by lens material and surface optical defects.

 This contamination produces random fluctuations in the intensity profile of the laser beam and degrades the spatial coherence.
 This laser beam contamination is called spatial noise.
 A spatial filter is basically a lens-pinhole assembly used to remove spatial noise.